Is “Supposition Syndrome” Stopping Your Success as a Writer?

-In fact, a runner-up in last month’s Barefoot Writer Essay Challenge wrote about how “educating girls wasn’t a priority in most households in our part of the mountains.
+In fact, a runner-up in a recent Barefoot Writer Essay Challenge wrote about how “educating girls wasn’t a priority in most households in our part of the mountains.
 In fact, I was the first girl in my family, ever, to go to college.”

 Sometimes, people’s expectations of us wind up being limitations.

 Often they don’t mean any wrong by it … it’s all they’ve ever known.

 But if you’ve ever glimpsed at the paid writing world, you know differently.

 This is one of the reasons I’m honored to be part of AWAI and to call myself a Barefoot Writer.